 The majority of IHRP fellowships are student-initiated.
-These fellowships are unique as they provide students with the opportunity to locate a host organisation that interests them and participate in human rights research, litigation, and advocacy, often at the grassroots level, in many different countries.
-Students propose an organisation of their choice, in a part of the world of their choice (keeping in mind security concerns and travel restrictions), and indicate the international human rights work they anticipate addressing during the summer.
+These fellowships are unique as they provide students with the opportunity to locate a host organization that interests them and participate in human rights research, litigation, and advocacy, often at the grassroots level, in many different countries.
+Students propose an organization of their choice, in a part of the world of their choice (keeping in mind security concerns and travel restrictions), and indicate the international human rights work they anticipate addressing during the summer.
 The flexibility of this program ensures that IHRP fellowships cater to students' unique background and interests, and ultimately, that it is a fulfilling and meaningful experience.
-While we encourage students to seek out opportunities that prioritise corporate accountability, Indigenous rights, and/or climate justice (in keeping with the IHRP's vision this academic year), this is not a requirement.
+We encourage students to seek out opportunities that prioritise corporate accountability, Indigenous rights, and/or climate justice (in keeping with the IHRP's current vision), but this is not a requirement.

-Students research and locate suitable host organisations, approach the organisation to host them as a fellow, develop a project with the organisation, and then apply to the IHRP to approve their proposal.
+Students research and locate suitable host organizations, approach the organization to host them as a fellow, develop a project with the organization (if applicable, i.e. if the organization does not already have an established internship program), and then apply to the IHRP to approve their proposal.
 This process allows students to create opportunities that capitalise on their past experiences and interests.
-While it may seem daunting to approach organisations, they are generally open to hosting fellows who are completing a professional degree program and are not seeking stipend support from them.
-The IHRP is unable to vet proposed organisations during the application process itself; however, previous host organisations can be found on the IHRP website.
-Students who would like to discuss possible fellowship opportunities and/or to receive guidance in that regard, may reach out to request a meeting with Sandra Wisner, IHRP Director (ihrp.law@utoronto.ca), prior to December 18, 2023.
+While it may seem daunting to approach organizations, they are generally open to hosting fellows who are completing a professional degree program and are not seeking stipend support from them.
+The IHRP is unable to vet proposed organizations during the application process itself; however, previous host organizations can be found on the IHRP website.

+Students are encouraged to reach out to IHRP staff if they wish to discuss possible fellowship opportunities and/or to receive guidance and recommendations in that regard (email ihrp.law@utoronto.ca to request a meeting, preferably prior to December 18, 2024).

-A minority of IHRP summer fellowships are based on students applying for a posted, unpaid position at an organisation through an open recruiting process (where applicants must submit an application that fulfils the host organisation's application requirements) and, upon receiving an Offer Letter, applying to the IHRP fellowship.
+A minority of IHRP summer fellowships are based on students applying for a posted, unpaid position at an organization through an open recruiting process (where applicants must submit an application that fulfils the host organization's application requirements) and, upon receiving an Offer Letter, applying to the IHRP fellowship.